 In the 1990s June Perkins was one of five Australian playwright delegates at Interplay in Townsville and took workshops by Nick Enright and other international playwrights and directors and was mentored by Lydia Miller.
 She began working as a community facilitator and writer on women’s storytelling and radio projects under the mentorship of Dr Daphne Cazalet, who at that time was an actor and community arts worker based in Townsville.

 Dr June Perkins met grass –roots-creatives in the arenas of circus, weaving, poetry, folk music and theatre in Townsville, Canberra, Wollongong, and small towns on the South Coast of New South Wales as well as the Cassowary Coast.
 These people were and are still using creative expression such as weaving, painting, music and oral history to empower their communities and themselves.
 Their insights have enhanced Dr. Perkins development as a writer.
 She attended many inspiring performances at the Festival of the Dreaming.

 Since graduating as a Doctor of Philosophy from the University of Sydney in 2004, Dr. Perkins devoted herself to community engagement, writing, photography, the education and encouragement of keen, bright, creative children and the mentoring of writers, youth and women.
 Since 2005 she has maintained blogs reflecting on life, writing, art and education in North Queensland.
 She curated and participated in group blog spaces evolving her writing and arts practice internationally.

-Dr Perkins has been invited to participate in women’s empowerment programs both locally and in the Pacific during 2012.
-In these programs she will assist in creating spaces and avenues for women and youth to develop skills and build their dreams into reality.
-These invitations recognise her efforts to inspire others, and her own personal journey of empowerment.
+Dr Perkins was invited to participate in women’s empowerment programs both locally and in the Pacific during 2012.
+In these programs she assisted in creating spaces and avenues for women and youth to develop skills and build their dreams into reality.
+These invitations recognised her efforts to inspire others, and her own personal journey of empowerment.